-The Gallery at Still River Editions
+Current Exhibition at the Gallery at Still River Editions

 About the Gallery at Still River Editions

 The Gallery at Still River Editions has hosted national and regional photographers and artists since 1989.
 In spring 2011, after a brief hiatus from exhibiting new work, the gallery returned to hosting shows on a quarterly basis.
-The Gallery's mission is to show traditional and digital photographs and fine artwork, and to be a center of creativity and connection in the Danbury area.
+The Gallery's mission is to show traditional and digital prints of photographs and fine artwork, and to be a center of creativity and connection in the Danbury area.

-The Gallery at Still River Editions is open during normal business hours 8:30am - 5 pm Monday through Friday, and during posted hours for special events.
+The Gallery at Still River Editions is open during normal business hours 8:30 am - 5 pm Monday through Friday, and during posted hours for special events.
 The Gallery does not accept unsolicited submissions at this time.